-New Jersey Sen. Menendez and his wife are indicted on bribery charges
+Sen. Menendez, wife indicted on bribe charges as probe finds $100,000 in gold bars, prosecutors say

 But months later, New Jersey voters returned Menendez to the Senate.
 He defeated a well-financed challenger in a midterm election that broke a Republican lock on power in Washington.

-Melgen was convicted of health care fraud in 2017 but former President Donald Trump commuted his prison sentence.
+Melgen was convicted of health care fraud in 2017, but President Donald Trump commuted his prison sentence.

 The son of Cuban immigrants, Menendez has held public office continuously since 1986, when he was elected mayor of Union City, New Jersey.
 He was a state legislator and spent 14 years in the U.S. House of Representatives.
 In 2006, Gov. Jon Corzine appointed Menendez to the Senate seat he vacated when he became governor.

-At least two other senators — Kay Bailey Hutchinson, R-Texas; Richard Kenney, D-Delaware — were indicted on multiple occasions while still in office, but each senator’s indictments covered overlapping allegations, according to the Senate Historical Office.

-Neither Kenney nor Hutchinson were ultimately convicted, and both went on to serve their full terms.
-In total, 13 senators have been indicted throughout history, of which six have been convicted, according to the Senate Historical Office.
-Two of those convictions were overturned.

 Menendez first publicly disclosed that he was the subject of a new federal investigation last October.
+Prosecutors declined at the time to comment, but some details of their investigation emerged in news reports and court records.

+In 2019, federal agents seized electronic devices and records from the offices of IS EG Halal, a New Jersey company that had been named by the Egyptian government as the sole company to certify that imported meat met religious requirements.

+The designation surprised U.S. agriculture officials.
+Previously, several other companies had been doing that certification, but they were dismissed by Egyptian agriculture officials in favor of IS EG Halal, which had no previous experience in the field.